Skip to main content

 High demand for key activities

 Highly engaged international travellers are already planning trips to Alberta—and these unique experiences are what they’re coming for.
-Year-round offerings in David Thompson can anchor travel itineraries and drive sustained tourism growth.
+Year-round adventure opportunities in David Thompson Country can anchor travel itineraries and drive sustained tourism growth.

 River Adventure Potential Market Size: 3.5M